pelotech/drone-helm3/docs/parameter_reference.md

 Because the prefix setting is meta-configuration, it has some inherent edge-cases.
 Here is what it does in the cases we've thought of:

-Unlike the other settings, it must be declared in the `settings` block, not `environment`.
+Unlike the other settings, it must be declared in the `settings` block, not `environment`:

 ```yaml
 settings: